Luminati-nerd-stuff/PSO-RayTracing/README.md

 3. Download the modded version of ReShade that disables the network buffer overflow: https://github.com/Not-Smelly-Garbage/Reshade-Unlocked/releases.
 It's required for this game to bypass the reshade network buffer overflow.
 Install it, targeting online.exe, and using DX9.

 4. Unpack the shaders and put them in the reshade-shaders directory in the PSOBB folder.
+If there's no reshade-shaders directory, make sure you installed ReShade (the modded one) in step 3 first.
+If you did that, just make the directory named reshade-shaders and put the contents of the zip in there.

 5. Download the PSO-RayTracing-v[X].ini file in this repo and put it in the root with online.exe and psobb.exe.